rakutentech/ios-miniapp/USERGUIDE.md

 # MiniApp

 This open-source library allows you to integrate Mini App ecosystem into your iOS applications.
-Mini App SDK also facilitates communication between a mini app and the host app via a message bridge.
+Mini App SDK also facilitates communication between a Mini App and the host app via a message bridge.

 ## Features

 - Load MiniApp list
 - Load MiniApp metadata
 - Create a MiniApp view
-- Facilitate communication between host app and mini app
+- Facilitate communication between host app and Mini App

 And much more features which you can find them in [Usage](#usage).